 Let’s dive in!

 - Things to Fo in Mykonos in One Day

 - 1. The Best Tours and Day Trips in Mykonos

 - 2. Exploring Chora

 - 5. Explore Little Venice

-- Conclusion: Best things to do in a day in Mykonos – for cruisers
+- Conclusion: Best Things to Do in One Day in Mykonos – for Cruisers

 - FAQ: One day in Mykonos